go-rod/wayang/README.md

 # The Action JSON Object

-Actions are the bread and butter of wayang.
+Actions are the bread and butter of Wayang.
-They are what allow you to use wayang for web scraping, testing, and automation.
+They are what allow you to use Wayang for web scraping, testing, and automation.

 Actions are all required to have a key:value pair called `action`.
-This tells wayang what it should do.
+This tells Wayang what it should do.
 A few examples of actions are:
 - navigate
 - click